owlet42/kubeflow-docs/docs/user-guide/training-tfjob.rst

     tfjobs.kubeflow.org                         2023-01-31T06:02:59Z
     ...

-Check that the Training operator is running via:
+Check that the training operator is running via:

 .. code-block:: shell